-The India Plastics Pact is an ambitious, collaborative initiative that aims to bring together businesses, governments, and NGOs across the whole value chain to set time-bound commitments to reduce plastics from their value chains.
-The India Plastics Pact’s vision is “a world where plastic is valued and doesn’t pollute the environment”
+The India Plastics Pact is an ambitious, collaborative initiative that aims to bring together businesses, governments, and NGOs to set time-bound commitments to tackle the issue of plastic pollution and subsequently reduce plastic packaging from their value chain.
+The India Plastics Pact’s vision is “a world where plastic is valued and doesn’t pollute the environment”.

 What are the Targets for the India Plastics Pact?

-- Eliminate unnecessary and problematic plastic packaging through redesign and innovation
+- Define a list of unnecessary or problematic plastic packaging and items and take measures to address through redesign and innovation

 The targets are envisaged to be for 2030 with interim milestones.
-This reflects the scale of the challenge for India and allows for the necessary investments and reforms.
-The final wording and ambition for each target will be revealed at the launch in the coming months.
+This reflects the scale of the plastic pollution crisis in India and allows for necessary investments and reforms.

 What are the benefits of becoming a member of the India Plastics Pact?

 - Opportunity to demonstrate dynamic industry leadership, and to highlight your actions and achievements